Download Free AutoCAD Hatch Patterns (.PAT) – 34+ Professional CAD Hatch Patterns by Category

 - Slate_Tile_Natural.pat Irregular rectangular layout simulating slate.

-Industrial & Structural Materials
+Industrial & Structural Material Hatch Library

 - Diamond_Plate_Steel.pat Industrial tread plate pattern.